 Upon completion of the course the student is expected to be able to

 1. describe the properties of waste as fuel,

-2. explain the most common waste-to-energy technologies and their suitability for different energy recovery applications and materials, characteristic for the combustion of waste, and
+2. explain the most common waste-to-energy technologies and their suitability for different energy recovery applications and materials,

 3. determine the waste-to-energy recovery potential of a region,